orbeon/orbeon-forms-doc/form-runner/component/tree-select1.md

 ## Custom styling

-As of Orbeon Forms 2017.1, the implementation of the `tree` appearance uses the [Fancytree](https://github.com/mar10/fancytree) JavaScript library.
+Starting with Orbeon Forms 2017.1, the implementation of the `tree` appearance uses the [Fancytree](https://github.com/mar10/fancytree) JavaScript library.

 _NOTE: This is subject to change in new versions of Orbeon Forms._